gene-git/blog/git-keys/README.rst

 Installing via WKD
 ------------------

-Web Key directory (WKD) has come to replace the older and to be avoided pgp servers.
+Web Key directory (WKD) has replaced the older and to be avoided pgp servers.

 The old pgp key servers suffer a *key* (🤔) design flaw that allows anyone to upload a key claiming to be any person/email.
 The assumption was that whoever downloaded the key would find some other